awiegel/PaSyPy/Documentation/README.md

 ## 3. Known challenges
 * **.smt2** files usually contain a **set-logic** line, which helps the solver to apply the correct tactic.
-When setting the logic to quantifier-free non-linear real arithmetic (QF NRA), using existential quantifiers for the constraints produces an error on reading the file, although existential quantification is defined for the quantifier-free non-linear real arithmetic (QF NRA) logic.
+When setting the logic to quantifier-free non-linear real arithmetic (QF NRA), using existential quantifiers for the formula produces an error on reading the file, although existential quantification is defined for the quantifier-free non-linear real arithmetic (QF NRA) logic.
 This seems like a general problem with the `z3 theorem prover` and its function to read **.smt2** files.
 * In general, the Python interface of the `z3 theorem prover` sometimes has difficulties automatically select the correct theory solver needed for the specific problem.
-This often results in a timeout even on relatively easy constraints.
+This often results in a timeout even on relatively easy formulas.
-As a solution multiple theory solvers are used in parallel in case the default one fails to process the given constraints.
+As a solution multiple theory solvers are used in parallel in case the default one fails to process the given formula.
 This does not have any effect on the performance or time needed to solve the problem.
 * The performance of Python in comparison to hardware-related programming languages (f.e.
 C and C++) is very weak.
 One approach to benefit from the simplicity of Python and not dispense with high performance, is to integrate `Cython` an optimizing static compiler.